Bombing of Guernica: Denial by Franco's military board

 Some Nationalist reporters suggested that the town had been bombed from the air, but by Republican airplanes.
 The bombs were said to have been made in the Basque country and the explosions happened because of dynamite stored in the sewers.
 Another theory by Nationalists was that there were a "few bomb fragments found" in Guernica, but the damage was mainly caused by Basque incendiaries.
 Franco's regime minimized the bombing for decades.
 In 1970, newspaper Arriba claimed that there had only been twelve deaths during the bombing raid.

-The scorched earth version was maintained as the official version all through Franco's regime.

-The Nationalists were embarrassed by the bombing and refused to admit the truth.
-Rather than acknowledging it as a routine military operation, they tried to dodge the issue, deny the attack took place and instead blamed the Republicans for setting fire to the town.
-Thus their efforts at covering up the event ended up causing them more harm than good.
-Even Hitler was furious and demanded Franco absolve the Condor Legion of any responsibility, though ironically it may have helped him politically, as the attack increased foreign fears about the power of the Luftwaffe, which encouraged appeasement towards Germany.
-As a consequence of the attack, Franco issued an order to the Condor Legion that strategic bombing could not occur without permission from himself or the commanding general of the air force (tactical bombing was left in the hands of battlefield commanders).
+The attempted cover-up did more harm than good.
+The uproar irritated even Hitler, who insisted that Franco's government absolve the Condor Legion from any responsibility.
+Ironically, the whole affair may have redounded to his advantage, for it had the effect of heightening concern about the destructiveness of the Luftwaffe, a fear that encouraged appeasement of Germany.
+In the aftermath, Franco reiterated his earlier orders that no open town, without troops or military industry, may be bombed without a direct order from the Generalissimo or the commanding general of the air force.